AprilMelnick/AprilMelnick/README.md

 - - -

 <details>
-<summary><h4> :brain: If you're curious, read about my journey.</summary>
+<summary><h4> 😸 If you're curious, read about my journey.</summary>

 Making my way through my first two bootcamps: UX & UI with CareerFoundry, I was surprised to find it all kind of conceptually... easy?

 UX felt familiar because as a Start-up Consultant and Manager for high end coffee shops, I had spent over a decade ▪️*building and maintaining structures*▪️ that keep customers caffeinated, employees happy and bosses making money.

-Considering this, I had a small epiphany: of course!
+Considering this, I had a small epiphany: of course!!
 A coffee shop bar is an interface.
 A melding of ▪️*business and marketing instinct with a systems thinking approach*▪️.

 But while designing, there was one thing I couldn't keep from creeping in to my mind: what about the developers?
 How would they feel about my designs?
 And since I find practical information ever so exciting, I started learning Webflow to a better understanding of site structure.